Priygupt13/linux/README.md

 **Phani Sai Ram Munipalli**:
 *   Create SSH Key and Link to the VM Instance.
-   *  I followed the steps on [GCP SSH Keys](https://cloud.google.com/compute/docs/connect/add-ssh-keys)
 *   For CPUID leaf node %eax=0x4FFFFFFC:
     *   Return the total number of exits (all types) in %eax
-    *    For creating the exits counter, I watched the How To video of Professor Larkin and went through the Intel file to find the respective codes.
-So that I can arrange as per the logic.
 *   Linux Kernel Installation Verification.
 *   Run the test file and Verify the output.
 *   Readme.md Documentation